 Willem became a PMP® in 2002 and was very involved with the Project Management Institute where he was a board member of the Portland and Silicon Valley chapters.
 Training for localization is a top priority for Willem with focus on project, quality and risk management.
 He is a former professor at the Monterey Institute of International Studies and he is also the creator and presenter of the Localization Project Management Certification and a roundtable leader for the Project Management Round Table and the Technology Round Table.

 Eva is also a co-founder, Board member and Secretary of Women in Localization.
-She is currently an Assistant Professor of Localization Practice at the Middlebury Institute of International Studies at Monterey, imparting her knowledge and longstanding localization and leadership experience to graduate students of Translation and Localization Management.
+She is currently an Associate Professor of Professional Practice at the Middlebury Institute of International Studies at Monterey, imparting her knowledge and longstanding localization and leadership experience to graduate students of Translation and Localization Management.
 She is from Slovakia, is multilingual and holds MAs in Foreign Language Teaching and in Translation.

 Immediately prior to co-founding Locale, Tim worked for eleven years at Apple.
 He joined Apple six months before the first iPhone was launched.
 He then spent 1.5 years managing Localization and Content at WhatsApp.
 As interesting as that is, it’s actually more interesting to understand his passion around this particular topic and course.